pinterest/pymemcache/README.rst

 The pylibmc library is a wrapper around libmemcached, implemented in C. It is fast, implements consistent hashing, the full memcached protocol and timeouts.
-It does not provide access to the "noreply" flag, and it doesn't provide a built-in API for serialization and deserialization.
-It also isn't pure Python, so using it with libraries like gevent is out of the question.
+It does not provide access to the "noreply" flag.
+It also isn't pure Python, so using it with libraries like gevent is out of the question, and its dependency on libmemcached poses challenges (e.g., it must be built against the same version of libmemcached that it will use at runtime).

 Python-memcache
 ---------------